Antczh/anthonyHeneghan/README.md

 Project 1 Gazetteer

 This project is a map based app, where the difference in selection of country displays country specific information from several APIs.
+All of these APIs are being called using ajax calls in my Javascript.
 This project used HTML, CSS, JavaScript and PHP.

 Project 2 Company Directory